mikimer/LoRa/README.md

 ![](assets/norammote_img5.png)

+### Get mote Device ID

+ If you're using a NorAm mote from the IoT Studio, then it will come pre-loaded with the device ID and firmware to operate on the Senet network.

+If you purchased a NorAm mote, then you will need to use the [Senet NoRam Mote Network Coverage Test Tool on ARM mbed](https://developer.mbed.org/teams/Senet/code/Senet-NAMote/).
+To build the program click “Import Library” to add a copy of the source code  to your developer workspace.
+In the pop-up window select “saves as program”.
+Most importantly, you'll need to generate your own, unique device ID -- the wiki page describes how to do this.
+After you've customized your firmware, click compile to build and download the firmware (the .bin file).

+You'll now need to upload the file to your Semtech NorAm mote.
+First, connect the USB1 port to a power source -- this port is only used for power.
+Next connect the USB2 port to your computer -- this port is only used for communication.
+The mote will appear as a USB storage device.
+Drag your .bin file to the mote and the firmware will install itself.
+Disconnect the mote from your laptop.
+You're all set.

 ### Send GPS data to Senet
-Once you have the Semtech NorAm mote and a Senet account, you'll need to register the device with Senet so they know to send you its data.
+Once you have the Semtech NorAm mote and a Senet account, you'll need to register the device with Senet so they know to send its data to your account.
 After you're logged into your Senet account, click on `REGISTER NEW DEVICE`.
 Next input the hexadecimal device ID (e.g., `00:25:0C:01:00:00:12:34`) and create a nickname for the device (e.g., `Boutargue`).
-If you're using a NorAm mote from the IoT Studio, then it will come pre-loaded with the device ID and firmware to operate on the Senet network.
-If you purchased a NorAm mote, then you will need to [contact Senet](http://www.senetco.com/) to get firmware and a device ID.

 ![](assets/Senet_register_device.png)